 Corporate travel safety is an essential consideration for any company, and the importance of fulfilling your duty of care responsibility cannot be understated.
 No matter what your business, how your employees travel, or where they go, having a duty of care travel plan in place is fundamental to your organization’s success.

-For companies, “It doesn’t really matter where you travel,” explains Michael Farrell, Vice President, Client Solutions and Event Strategy for Fox World Travel.
-“If you don’t have a plan, you should make it a priority to start the process this year.”
+For companies, it doesn’t matter where you travel, if you don’t have a plan, you should make it a priority to start the process this year.